We’ve all made things that are kind of a snore. Maybe that dress is “serviceable” but it’s also not something you’re super excited to wear.

 Dyeing yardage is always a safe bet.
 If there’s a place that didn’t turn out as well as the rest, you can easily cut around that spot.

 You can even dye individual cut pieces from a garment.
-If you do this like I did on this overdyed dress, be sure to treat the pieces gently so that you don’t accidentally fray the edges.
+If you do this, be sure to treat the pieces gently so that you don’t accidentally fray the edges.

 Can I overdye in the washing machine?